adamsmithdev/persuit/README.md

 A comprehensive job application tracker built with Next.js, Tailwind CSS, Prisma, and OAuth authentication (GitHub & Google).

-Track job applications with detailed information including salary ranges, company details, contact information, and deadlines — all tied to your authenticated account.
+Track applications with detailed information including salary ranges, company details, contact information, and deadlines — all tied to your authenticated account.

 > This app is a work in progress.
 More features and polish are coming soon!